dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 ### Install Helm 3

-Install Helm 3 on the master node before you install CSI Driver for Dell EMC PowerMax.
+Install Helm 3 on the master node before you install CSI Driver for Dell PowerMax.

 **Steps**